alachhman/gamedatabase/src/scripts/README.md

 I made this because I'm no masochist, when I faced the fact that everthing must be copied by hand, line by line I tryed to avoid that before suicide.

 Feel free to use the scripts with the same purpose or modify them to your will.

+## How to use the scripts?

+Just add the script as a new bookmark on chrome, name it as you want and paste the script in the url section.